MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

     - **View details**: Select **View details** if the score's accuracy is not at an acceptable level.
 You can review the details of the model and edit the fields to improve the score's accuracy.
 To learn more, see [Retrain the model](#retrain-the-model).

+To learn more about the configuration page, see [Understand configuration page](#understand-configuration-page)

 ## Create custom defined model